devchallenges-io/curriculum/2-responsive-web/1-html-css/6-css-unit.md

 - Utilize percentages (`%`) or viewport units (`vw`, `vh`) for container widths to create flexible grids that adapt to different screen sizes.
 - These can be set using either relative (`em`, `rem`) or viewport (`vw`, `vh`) units depending on whether you want them tied to text size or viewport dimensions.

-By thoughtfully applying these principles, developers can craft layouts that are both adaptable and precise.

 ## Conclusion